patfiaux/RELICS/README.md

 RELICS uses a generalized linear mixed model (GLMM) to analyze CRISPR regulatory screens.
 Given a set of guides to train on, RELICS identifies regions with high similarity to the regulatory (enhancer-like) guides and regions which are more similar to non-regulatory (negative controls) guides.

-This work is continously being improved.
+This work is continuously being improved.
 Please ask questions or [post issues](https://github.com/patfiaux/RELICS/issues).

 # Installation
 RELICS runs on [R](https://cran.r-project.org/bin/windows/base/).
 Please make sure you have R version 3.5.1 or higher